Safe Monitor Ads

-Written by Tomas Meskauskas on
+Written by Tomas Meskauskas on (updated)

 What is Safe Monitor?

 Safe Monitor is a browser extension created by WebAppTech Coding LLC.
 This plug-in displays tracking cookies, which are added when surfing the Internet.
-Note that while this browser add-on is functional, the developers use various misleading tactics in order to trick computer users into adopting their program.
+Note that although this browser add-on is functional, the developers use various misleading tactics to trick computer users into adopting their program.

 Developers of Safe Monitor claim that this browser add-on reveals any parties who spy on you, however, it seems that the real spy is the Safe Monitor App itself.
 Using this browser add-on is not recommended; if you have installed it, you are advised to remove this adware immediately.

-To avoid installation of Safe Monitor or other unwanted browser add-ons, ensure that you pay close attention when downloading freeware - inspect each installation step and opt out of installation of promoted programs.
+To avoid installation of Safe Monitor or other unwanted browser add-ons, ensure that you pay close attention when downloading freeware - inspect each step and decline installation of any promoted programs.
 When installing freeware, choose the 'Advanced' or 'Custom' installation options, rather than 'Typical' or 'Quick'.